tsgrp/HPI/README.md

-hpi
+HPI
 ===

-HPI 2.x (Bell Pepper)
+Current release: HPI 2.1 beta (Bell Pepper)

-Please see the wiki for documentation
+Please see the <a href='https://github.com/tsgrp/hpi/wiki'>wiki</a> for documentation